gbengacruz/Ollama-Oracle-Integration/README.md

 **Design goals**
 - Minimal, easy-to-deploy PL/SQL function.
-- Optionally include the database table schema to provide context to the model.
+- Optionally include the database table schema to provide context to the model and return JSON results.
 - Clear error handling and a useful example for testing.
 - Supported model - llama